luisschuster/nier-automata-ps4-to-pc-save-converter/README.md

 ## Credits:

 - [Arthur Heitmann](https://github.com/ArthurHeitmann/) for helping figure out the offsets needed for the file to work on PC.
-- [RUGMJ](https://github.com/rugmj) for helping with the javascript code.
+- [RUGMJ](https://github.com/rugmj) for helping with the JavaScript code.